I was born and raised in Mexico.

 That is the first thing I say when people ask where my love for food comes from.
 Although I think that should explain most of it, it usually doesn’t.

 I come from a family of accomplished cooks and food maniacs.
-Absolute maniacs.
 Most of what I read, think, research, test and teach (including to my three boys, much to the dismay of my mother in law) is about food.
 I guess that doesn’t explain most of it either…

 In hindsight, I think my interest in food built up as I tried to deny it.
 As a political analyst, I left things related to food for my spare time.
-As my husband and I started to grow a family, I began to think he was a macho man in disguise, who wanted a wife in the kitchen, since he insisted time and again I quit my academic path to jump into cooking.
+As my husband and I started to grow a family, I began to think he was a macho man in disguise, who wanted a wife in the kitchen, since he insisted I quit my academic path to jump into cooking.
 Things you are truly passionate about, he would say, haven’t you noticed?

 I did have wonderful incursions into the culinary field in the past.
 Right after we got married and moved to Texas, I taught Mexican cooking to friends and neighbors.
 Then, I became a production assistant for the PBS food series New Tastes from Texas hosted by Chef Stephan Pyles, along with guests Diana Kennedy and Patricia Quintana, pioneers who helped introduce Mexican ingredients into American cooking.

 Once we moved to DC, I retook my formal path as a political analyst and received a master’s degree in Latin American Studies from Georgetown University.
 I worked so hard, I got a merit scholarship and felt very proud.
 Soon after, I worked at the Inter American Dialogue, a policy research center, which I had considered my dream job, and kept on working even harder!